 In replication, multiple copies of data are kept at different locations.
 The modifications made to data at different locations are later synchronized to the main server.
 This helps database users achieve high availability.

-In this article, you will learn how to set up SQL Server Replication in just three easy steps.
+In this article, you will learn how does SQL Server Replication work and how to set up SQL Server Replication steps.
+Let’s get started!

 Table of Contents

 Replication refers to a set of technologies used for copying and distributing data and database objects from one database to another and maintaining synchronization among databases to ensure there is consistency.